Lurie Children’s Hospital nurses at odds with management over potential to unionize

 The circumstances come amid a surge of labor activism nationwide.
 Workers at corporations including Starbucks and Amazon have begun organizing, and more than 15,000 nurses in Minnesota went on strike for three days in September.

-While she wouldn’t comment on the specific situation at Lurie or the contents of the letter from management, spokesperson for National Nurses United Rachel Berger said unionization could improve wages, equity, job security and safety.
+While she wouldn’t comment on the specific situation at Lurie or the contents of the letter from management, a spokesperson for National Nurses United, Rachel Berger, said unionization could improve wages, equity, job security and safety.

 “Importantly, analyzing union versus nonunion wages alone likely grossly underestimates the material benefit that union nurses can win through collective bargaining,” Berger said in an email.